Banking and Finance MSc

 30 credits

-This module provides you with an in-depth understanding of the theory and practice of bank operations and strategy.
+This module offers an in-depth understanding of the theory and practice of bank operations and strategy.

 You will study the principles of general and strategic management and their link to banking and other financial institutions, for example insurance and securities companies.
 You will develop a critical awareness of the evolving and advanced structure of the financial institutions and financial markets within the financial system.